 The next morning Tom’s alarm went off at seven.
-We dragged ourselves out of his bed and did our shower and shave and brush our teeth bits.
+We dragged ourselves out of his bed and did our take a shower and shave and brush our teeth things.
 I tried to comb my hair so it looked neat, and it was maybe three-quarters neat.
 I figured that would be good enough.

 We sat down at the kitchen table and I spent the next few minutes yawning.